evo2000/bse-portfolio/index.md

 # IoT Wireless Car
-The IoT Wireless Car is a small three-wheeled robot which can be controlled by anyone in the world with an internet connection!
+The IoT Wireless Car is a small three-wheeled robot which can be controlled from anywhere in the world with internet access!
 It uses an Arduino and full-bridge to control it's drive motors, and an ESP8266 to connect to a local wireless network.
 The Arduino and ESP communicate with each other over a two-wire serial interface, allowing for bi-directional exchange between the vehicle and it's operator over the internet.
 The device uses Blynk's IoT platform for a streamlined mobile user interface.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|